Felix313/airbnb_berlin_insights/README.md

 ## Licensing, Authors, and Acknowledgments<a name="licensing"></a>

-Shout-out to http://insideairbnb.com/ for providing a great dataset for this analysis!
+Shout-out to http://insideairbnb.com/ for providing a great dataset for this analysis under a Creative Commons CC0 1.0 Universal (CC0 1.0) "Public Domain Dedication" license.

 Thank you for your interest in my analysis and feel free to use my code for anything you'd like.